tonomb/batu-energy/README.md

 ## Building and Deploying Lambda

-1. Add your AWS credentials to the `.env` file.
+1. Add your AWS credentials to the `.env` file at the root of the repository.
 Follow this [tutorial](https://medium.com/@CloudTopG/discover-the-3-steps-to-creating-an-iam-user-with-access-secret-access-keys-for-terraform-scripts-28110e280460) to create an IAM user with access to the AWS account.

 ```
 AWS_REGION=